Monday, December 5, 2011

 Update, September 23, 2011: I wrote this post rather hastily, so I'll clarify a few points.

 I'm really only addressing the music community here.
-There is a subset of musicians out there who produce their own music, program their own synthesizer patches, and tinker with Arduino boards.
+There's a subset of musicians out there who produce their own music, program their own synthesizer patches, and tinker with Arduino boards.
 Like the participants of the DIY revolution championed by Wired magazine, they're driven by a desire to have a hands-on relationship with, and an inner understanding of, their chosen craft.
 But there's no term unifying them as a movement with a common sense of purpose, because the term "DIY" is already reserved by musicians to revere those driven to promote and distribute their own music.

 And this is weird, because in the real world, it's quite the opposite, isn't it?
-The musicians who salivate over Arduinos would be the ones considered DIY, while there really isn't a term to describe the self-promoting type, who would be neither admired nor despised for doing things like putting up their own show flyers and building an online fanbase.
+The musicians who salivate over Arduinos would be the ones considered DIY, while there really isn't a term to describe the self-promoting type, who are neither admired nor despised for doing things like putting up their own show flyers and building an online fanbase.
 Let's face it, we've all sent out resumes ourselves, we've all rehearsed an elevator spiel at some point in our lives.
 People do what they have to do to get ahead, and as long as their actions aren't intrinsically altruistic or evil, then such actions by themselves don't merit any sort of value judgment.
 We all understand this.

-So it's easy to recognise just how misplaced the music scene's priorities are, for anyone who actually takes the time to consider them.
+So it's easy to recognise just how misplaced the music scene's priorities are, for anyone who takes the time to consider them.
 This hurts music in the long run, but it doesn't have to be that way.
 Let's just call the former group MIYers and the latter group SIYers.
 By distinguishing the two different tendencies and giving each the most accurate description possible, we can bring the values of the music scene closer in line with those of the real world, while ensuring that neither group gets thrown under the bus.

 Wednesday, August 24, 2011